Council tax bills are on the rise so it’s important to check that you’re not paying more than you should be. Find out how in our guide.

-The amount of council tax you pay compared with other local residents is dependent on the value of your home.
+The amount of council tax you pay compared with other local residents is dependent on the value of your home and who lives there.
 Every home is put into one of eight council tax 'bands' running from A to H, with bills reflecting the banding.

 In the years since council tax was introduced, average bills have more than doubled.

 Council tax bills also vary widely from region to region since each council sets its own level of council tax.

 Most homes in England and Scotland were put into council tax bands in 1993, and have not been reassessed since.
 What's more, the valuations on which these banding decisions were based were actually carried out two years earlier still.

 The assessment was also carried out at speed - with every home in the country assigned a value in a short space of time.
 It’s fair to say mistakes were made.

 Official figures suggest that one in 20 homes are in too high a council tax band, while some reports suggest that the figure is far higher - arguing that the original valuations were poorly carried out and wildly inaccurate in some cases.

 The most recent statistics show 40,000 people challenged their council’s tax band in 2020-21, and two in five of them saw their band change as a result.

 Most of the time, the challenge saw the band lowered or stay the same, but in 20 cases people saw their band increase instead.

 The exact figure depends on how much council tax is charged by your council.
 However, for instance, if your home is currently in band E when it should be in band D, you could be paying over 20% too much.